barsoom/attr_extras/README.md

 `attr_initialize [:bar, :baz!]` defines an initializer that takes one hash argument, assigning `@bar` (optional) and `@baz` (required).

 `attr_initialize` can also accept a block which will be invoked after initialization.
-This is useful for calling `super` appropriately in subclasses or initializing private data as necessary.
+This is useful for e.g. initializing private data as necessary.

 ### `attr_private`